 What is Hemp?

 Hemp, also known as Industrial Hemp, is a variety of Cannabis sativa.
 Hemp has a reputation of being incredibly easy to grow, and it is cultivated in countries around the world.
-Hemp is also known for its strong fibers which can benefit a variety of industries including the auto, clothing and home building industries.
-Hemp plants have tall, fibrous stalks and thin leaves that grow in a palmate shape.
+The plant is also known for its strong fibers which can benefit a variety of industries including the auto, clothing and home building industries.
+Hemp has tall, fibrous stalks and thin leaves that grow in a palmate shape.
 They also produce flowers and seeds, which are also highly useful as resources.

 While historically cultivated for its durable fibers, Hemp is also an essential resource in the health industry.
 Hemp is also rich with compounds called “cannabinoids” which can have positive effects on the body and mind.
 Humans and many animals have Endocannabinoid systems which are comprised of cannabinoid receptors.
 These receptors respond to external sources of cannabinoids, like those from the Hemp plant, to help promote positive health.
 The Endocannabinoid system is responsible for regulating functions like sleep, mood, immune response, temperature, pain sensation and more.
 The medicinal benefits of the cannabinoids found in Hemp have started becoming more popular and recognized in recent years.

 History of Hemp

 While Hemp is often viewed as a trendy or up-and-coming plant, it’s been cultivated for about 10,000 years.
 From ancient societies to present day communities, people all around the world have taken advantage of the versatility of the Hemp plant.
 It is believed the first Hemp cultivation began in China, as they recognized its use for making cloth.
 Over time, Hemp made its way to Middle Eastern and European societies, where it was used to create textiles, clothing, rope, homes, naval supplies and more.